MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.min['t]-function-[fsharp].md

 The input array.

+## Return Value

-**Returns the minimum element.**
+Returns the minimum element.

 ## Remarks

-This function is named **Min** in compiled assemblies.
+This function is named `Min` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code demonstrates the use of Array.min.**
+The following code demonstrates the use of `Array.min`.

 [!code-fsharp[Main](snippets/fsarrays/snippet57.fs)]